gchq/gaffer-doc/docs/rest-api.md

 - Boolean:<br>`"offers": [true,false,...]`

 The user defined types require that the `class` field is added to the `JSON` object, so it knows how to convert to the correct format on deserialisation.
-Here are some examples:
+Here are the `Gaffer` user defined types:

 - FreqMap:
   ```